benedictaurel/FurQuest/README.md

 # <p align="center"><img src="https://hackmd.io/_uploads/Hyu6VjBryl.png" width="400"></p>

-**Fur Quest** adalah game 2D platformer yang mengisahkan perjalanan penuh tantangan seorang ayah rubah bernama Reynard yang bertekad menemui anaknya.
-Dalam perjalanan ini, pemain akan menghadapi berbagai monster yang berbahaya, melompati rintangan, dan mengumpulkan buah-buahan untuk memulihkan energi.
-Dengan modern pixel art style dan dunia yang penuh warna, Fur Quest akan menguji ketangkasan serta strategi pemain dalam menyelesaikan setiap level.
+**Fur Quest** is a 2D platformer game that tells the challenging journey of a fox father named Reynard, determined to reunite with his child.
+Throughout the journey, players will face dangerous monsters, leap over obstacles, and collect fruits to restore energy.
+With a modern pixel art style and a colorful world, Fur Quest will test players' agility and strategy in completing each level.

 ## 🏛️ Design Pillars
 ### 🔹 Main Game View
-FurQuest disajikan dalam perspektif 2D side-scrolling.
-Pemain akan melihat karakter sang rubah yang dapat bergerak dari kiri ke kanan serta lompat (atas ke bawah).
+Fur Quest is presented in a 2D side-scrolling perspective.
+Players will see the fox character move left and right, as well as jump (up and down).

 ### 🔹 Core Player Activity
-Tugas utama pemain adalah membantu sang ayah Rubah untuk mencapai anaknya dengan:
+The main objective for players is to help the fox father Reynard reach his child by:
-- Melompati Rintangan, pemain harus melewati platform dan rintangan seperti jurang, jembatan atau tangga.
+- **Jumping Over Obstacles**: Players must navigate platforms and obstacles such as cliffs, bridges, or ladders.
-- Menghindari dan Melawan Monster, pemain harus menghindari kontak dengan monster jika tidak ingin mengurangi healthpoint mereka.
-Pemain pada awalnya memiliki 3 healthpoint artinya pemain memiliki kesempatan bersentuhan dengan monster maksimal 3 kali sebelum game over.
-Monster dapat dikalahkan dengan melompat diatas mereka.
+- **Avoiding and Defeating Monsters**: Players must avoid contact with monsters to prevent health points loss.
+Initially, the player has 3 health points, meaning they can withstand up to three encounters with monsters before the game ends.
+Monsters can be defeated by jumping on them.
-- Healthpoint Heal, dengan beberapa trik lompatan tertentu, pemain bisa mengambil buah cherry untuk mengembalikan healthpoint yang sudah hilang.
+- **Healthpoint Recovery**: By executing certain jump tricks, players can collect cherries to recover lost health points.

 ### 🔹 In-Game User Interface
 <img src="https://hackmd.io/_uploads/rk6lFjrByx.png" width="400">

 ## 🎮 Genre/Story/Mechanics Summary
 ### 🔹 Character Background and Game Mood
-Ayah rubah dalam Fur Quest, bernama Reynard, adalah sosok yang pemberani dan penuh kasih sayang terhadap anaknya.
-Setelah mendapat kabar bahwa anaknya memerlukan bantuan di rumah, Reynard dengan segera harus sampai ke rumah anaknya.
+Reynard, the fox father in Fur Quest, is a brave and loving character devoted to his child.
+After hearing that his child needs help at home, Reynard immediately sets out to reach his child.

-Walau dunia Fur Quest terlihat penuh warna, namun monster dalam game ini tetap merupakan ancaman bagi Reynard dan tentu akan mengganggu perjalanan Reynard.
+While the world of Fur Quest appears vibrant and colorful, monsters in the game are a threat to Reynard and will hinder his journey.

 ### 🔹 Gameplay Mechanics
-- Player Properties
+- **Player Properties**
-  - Dapat bergerak ke arah kiri / kanan, dan atas / bawah (melompat)
+  - Can move left/right and up/down (jump)
-  - Memiliki HP (health Point) sebesar 3
+  - Has 3 health points (HP)
-  - Mengurangi 1 HP dan mengalami knockback ketika terkena serangan (bertabrakan) dengan musuh
+  - Loses 1 HP and experiences knockback upon colliding with an enemy
-  - Dapat mengalahkan musuh dengan cara mengenai kepala musuh
+  - Can defeat enemies by landing on their heads
-  - Mendapatkan jump-boost (1 ekstra lompatan) setelah mengalahkan musuh
+  - Gains a jump-boost (1 extra jump) after defeating an enemy
-  - Menambahkan 1 point HP ketika mengambil item cherry (selama HP saat ini di bawah 3)
+  - Recovers 1 HP when collecting a cherry (if current HP is below 3)
-- Frog Enemy
+- **Frog Enemy**
-  - Dapat melompat
+  - Can jump
-   - Mengurangi 1 HP jika menyentuh pemain
+  - Reduces 1 HP upon contact with the player
-   - Dapat dikalahkan dengan melompat di kepala
+  - Can be defeated by jumping on its head
-- Opossum Enemy
+- **Opossum Enemy**
-  - Bergerak ke kanan dan ke kiri
+  - Moves left and right
-   - Mengurangi 1 HP jika menyentuh pemain
+  - Reduces 1 HP upon contact with the player
-   - Dapat dikalahkan dengan melompat di kepala
+  - Can be defeated by jumping on its head
-- Pig Enemy
+- **Pig Enemy**
-  - Bergerak lebih cepat dibandingkan musuh lainnya
+  - Moves faster than other enemies
-   - Mengurangi 1 HP jika menyentuh pemain
+  - Reduces 1 HP upon contact with the player
-   - Dapat dikalahkan dengan melompat di kepala
+  - Can be defeated by jumping on its head
-- Eagle Enemy
+- **Eagle Enemy**
-  - Tidak menyerang atau bergerak
+  - Does not attack or move
-   - Berfungsi sebagai platform melayang
+  - Functions as a floating platform
-   - Dapat dikalahkan dengan melompat di kepala
+  - Can be defeated by jumping on its head

 ## 🗺️ Level Design
-Pada saat ini, FurQuest memiliki 2 level yang tersedia, pada masing masing level, terdapat jenis musuh yang berbeda, dan item berupa cherry.
-Pada level 1, terdapat sebuah portal yang jika disentuh akan membawa player ke level 2.
-Pada level 2, terdapat object pintu, yang dapat digunakan untuk mengulangi stage, dan terdapat rumah dari anak reynard yang menjadi tujuan akhir dari game in.
+Currently, Fur Quest has 2 available levels, each featuring different enemy types and cherry items.
+In Level 1, there is a portal that, when touched, takes the player to Level 2.
+In Level 2, there is a door object that allows players to restart the stage, and the house of Reynard's child serves as the game's final goal.

 ### 🔹 Level 1
 <img src="https://hackmd.io/_uploads/rk5PcsBB1x.png" width="400">